grz0zrg/GnosTh/README.md

 The return stack is not exposed, dialect only handle integer arithmetic, fractional numbers can be represented as fixed-point.

+## Syntactic features

-Syntactic features (not implemeted as a word) :
+These are not implemeted as a word.

 * strings : "..." (no escaping though)
 * arrays definition (32-bit values) : [0 1 2 3 ...]